VanderpoelLiam/liamvanderpoel.com/content/archive/dsa.md

 buckets = {1: [1, 3, 4], 2: [-1, 2]}
 ```

 The intuition is that the buckets contain the count as the key, and a list of elements with that count as the value.
 Creating the counts and buckets hash maps only takes \\(O(n)\\) time.
 We also will not use more than \\(O(n)\\) space as the largest key of the buckets dict is \\(n\\) if all elements in nums are the same, and all other keys are less than this value.
 All values of the buckets dict are just elements of nums, so we also cannot be larger than \\(O(n)\\) space due to the values of the buckets dict.
-Given the buckets dict, we can now get the top \\(k\\) elements by starting with the highest possible count and in decreasing order of counts, adding elements to our resultiing list until we have \\(k\\) elements.
+Given the buckets dict, we can now get the top \\(k\\) elements by starting with the highest possible count and in decreasing order of counts, adding elements to our resulting list until we have \\(k\\) elements.

 **Time & Space Complexity**